DataDog/hiring-engineers/answers.md

 <img width="1243" alt="metricmonitor2" src="https://user-images.githubusercontent.com/32316958/146616752-1761074b-a082-49e7-a453-302ce942abf1.png">

-Configure the message and the users it gets sent to in the set up menu in section 4 & 5.
-Configured the monitor’s messages in the cog menu to send a email whenever the monitor gets triggered.
+Configure the message and the users it gets sent to in the set-up menu in section 4 & 5.
+Configured the monitor’s messages in the cog menu to send an email whenever the monitor gets triggered.
 Configure the settings to send specific messages according to the variables set with reference to the template forms.

 <img width="1271" alt="metricmonitor3" src="https://user-images.githubusercontent.com/32316958/146954449-3013a47f-4cd9-4616-b501-8de81b952979.png">